covenengineering/libraries/@coven/memo/README.md

 💾 Memoization utilities.

-The whole idea is to have an experience similar to what we would get out of the Record and Tuple proposal from TC39: Readonly memoized structures with preservation of identity.
+The whole idea is to have an experience similar to we could have gotten out of the now withdrawn Record and Tuple proposal: Readonly memoized structures with preservation of identity.

 This library uses nested `Map`s to save a "tree" with references to all